FOSS4GAcademy/GST102FOSS4GLabs/Module 5 Lab/QGIS 2.8/Module 5 Lab.md

 	c.
 Intersection<OutputVector> - leave blank

 	d.
 Since we need to Intersect more than two layers, we need to set two parent algorithms.
-Click the ellispsi button for the Parent algorithsm parameter.
+Click the ellispsis button for the Parent algorithms parameter.
 When the Multiple Selection window opens check the bottom two Fixed distance buffer representing the roads and water buffers (reference figure below).

 ![Multiple Selection](figures/Multiple_Selection.png "Multiple Selection")